 caption = processor.decode(output[0], skip_special_tokens=True)

-Run conditional image captioning:
+# Step 6: Run conditional image captioning

-text = "a photography of"
+text = "a photo of"

 inputs = processor(image, text, return_tensors="pt")